Skip to main content

 Review the Preview

 Access: Signed in Mint shows a Preview before final generation.
 Use it to decide whether the idea is ready.
-When a Preview appears, you can:
+When Mint returns a Preview, you can:

 • Click Edit to ask for changes.